Pregnancy life changes in week 28

 • You may experience the baby getting the hiccups now and then.

-When you reach 28 weeks, your baby will weigh 2 1/4 pounds, which is about the size of a large eggplant.
+When you the 28th pregnancy week, your baby will weigh 2 1/4 pounds, which is about the size of a large eggplant.
 He will measure about 14.8 inches from the top of his/her head to the heels.
 They will be able to blink their eyes, which now bears the eyelashes.
-With the developing eyesight, she may be capable of seeing the light that penetrates in through your womb.
+With the developing eyesight, the baby may be capable of seeing the light that penetrates in through your womb.
 She’s also generating billions of neurons in her brain and is also combining more body fat in development for life in the outside world.

 How Big is Your Baby This Week?

-The tiny darling is now the size of a kabocha squash, and he/she is starting to open her eyes and blink.
+Your baby at 28 weeks is the size of a kabocha squash, and he/she is starting to open her eyes and blink.

 Baby’s Length: The length of the baby will be about 14.80 inches.